WGLab/InterVar/README.md

 # InterVar
-A bioinformatics software tool for clinical interpretation of genetic variants by ACMG2015 guideline
+A bioinformatics software tool for clinical interpretation of genetic variants by [The ACMG/AMP 2015 guidelines](http://www.ncbi.nlm.nih.gov/pubmed/25741868)

 ## SYNOPSIS